Nasality: the wrong idea of voice placement

 Gotham is overtaken with nasal production; it's heard on Broadway, onstage at the Opera, and in a certain musical at the cinema around the corner.

 Old School voice teachers ridiculed it, considering it one of two chief defects, the other being guttural timbre.
 Of course, they are often heard together; like the characters in Samuel Beckett's Waiting for Godot, they argue and fight with each other, the nasal voice thinking he's better than his lowly, throatier partner.
-However, each constrict the path towards clear tone.
+However, each constricts the path towards a clear tone.

 What brings this kind of production about?
-Mechanically speaking: the soft palate is lowered, while the 'singing position' is compromised.
-The 'singing position' itself entails a rounding of the vocal tube, which the audition of a clear, deep and resonant vowel achieves without a lot of hoo-ha.
+Mechanically speaking, the soft palate is lowered, while the 'singing position' is compromised.
+The 'singing position' itself entails rounding the vocal tube, which the audition of a clear, deep, and resonant vowel achieves without a lot of hoo-ha.
 The clear vowel has to be present in the mind's ear, and the teacher who can demonstrate it gives the student a great deal of information.
 Exaggeration can work wonders, especially if the student is encouraged to play with tone and feel the result.
 Making the voice really, really nasal and then clear?
 This often elicits useful realizations.

 Oh...it goes up back there!
 It opens up!